Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information: Analysis of case-count data

 \subsection{Rate comparisons}

-An alternative is the comparison on the rates of case-count change over time.
+So far we have focused on understanding the limitations of using case-count data to understand population quantities of interest for a \emph{single} population.
+Many are interested in cross-population comparisons to contrast the impact of countries' mitigation policies.
 Here, for simplicity, we focus on comparing the estimated effective reproductive rate.
-We assume the two time-series are aligned so that $t=0$ is the time of first case.
-This negates alignment issues and is common in practice.
+We assume the two time-series are aligned so that $t=0$ is the time of first case in each population respectively.

-While the above issues on $Z$-scores and effective sample size are important, here we highlight a separate issue.
-Namely, the interaction of biases in estimation of the two trajectories when the peak infection times differ slightly.
-We can write the difference in the rates as

-where $e_{jt}$ is the error associated given in Section \ref{section:r0-estimation}.
-Recall that the error allowed for over-estimation prior to the peak and then under-estimation post-peak.
-Here, these errors can mingle in interesting ways.
-Consider two countries (A and B) in which the peak occurs 2 weeks prior for country A then country B but other.
-Figure~\ref{fig:comparison} presents such a comparison where each country's disease trajectory follows an SIR model as described in Section~\ref{section:rates} with different parameters.
-Figure \ref{fig:eff} shows how the errors interact in complex ways.
-First, the gap is correctly estimated; then the gap is over-estimated as country A sees a rapid rise in cases; then the gap is even more over-estimated as country A improves and the rate is under-estimated while country B sees a rapid increase in their case-count and their rate is over-estimated; then country A's rate is correctly estimated while country B's rate is under-estimated as it sees improvement in infection rates; finally, the gap disappears.
-We are not claiming this will always be the case, and indeed for small enough selection bias and/or large gaps in case-counts such complex behaviour will not occur; however, this is simply to point out how observed information can tell a more complex story than the truth (i.e., country A recovers 1 month prior to country B).
+Consider two countries (A and B) in which the peak occurs 2 weeks prior for country A than country B. Figure~\ref{fig:comparison} presents such a comparison where each country's disease trajectory follows an SEIR model (A=black and B=grey).
+Figure~\ref{fig:eff} shows how biases interact in complex ways.
+At first, the difference is correctly estimated; then the gap is over-estimated as country A sees a rapid rise in cases; then the magnitude of over-estimation increases as country A sees declining case-count while country B sees rapidly increasing case-count; then country A's rate is correctly estimated while country B's rate is under-estimated as it sees declining case-count; finally, the gap disappears.
+While this may not always be the case, the analysis demonstrates how estimates can tell a more complex story than the truth (i.e., country A's peak is 2 weeks prior to country B's peak).